BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   - All the challenges we did were easy to implement with reTHINK.
 Unfortunately, we couldn't experience how it would work when used with a real-life application, but we consider it would be manageable.
 It needs more extensive documentation, especially on the demos.
   - Again, not enough experience to compare.

-3. How easy was to understand the reTHINK documentation?
+3. How easy was it to understand the reTHINK documentation?

   ![6-3](./Figures/Evaluation/6-3.png)

-4. What features of reTHINK framework looks more promising to you?
+4. What features of the reTHINK framework look more promising to you?

   - The fast chatrooms creations
   - It's ease to use in projects.
 Doesn't require much to run in a script